AXErunners/docs/developers/testnet.rst

   line to *axe.conf*: ``testnet = 1``
 - When sending the collateral, you can get the 1000 tAXE for free from a faucet (see above)
-- You cannot use axeman to install development versions of Axe.
+- You cannot use axerunner to install development versions of Axe.
 See the link to downloadable builds above.
 - Your masternode configuration file must also specify testnet mode.
 Add the following line when setting up *axe.conf* on the masternode: